-When starting to learn Spanish, students quickly find out that there are several ways to speak the language.
+When starting to learn Spanish online, students quickly find out that there are several ways to speak the language.
 A lot of Spanish dialects coexist throughout the world, which can sometimes be confusing.
 For example, a computer is called “ordenador” in Spain, whereas those who speak Latin American Spanish use the word “computadora”.
 Generally speaking, Latin American Spanish uses more words that derive from English because of its proximity to North America.
 There are several other major differences that are worth knowing, especially if you are learning Spanish from abroad, meaning your learning process isn’t necessarily tied to a geographical area.

 Distinción, seseo and ceceo